Call John C Parker's Google voice # today (860) 451-9793 to meet, eliminate the confusion, and discuss the steps to sign up.

 Want to sign up at 65 using the IEP?

 ● Either of the three months before a person is eligible.
-If they do their Part A & B coverage starts the first day of their eligible month.
-This is the same as before.
+If they do coverage for both parts will start the first day of their eligible month.

-Call John C Parker's Google Voice # at (860) 451-9793 if any questions about the IEP.
+Call John's Google voice # today — (860) 451-9793 if any questions about the IEP.

-One of the most common SEP is when an Individual who had continued to work after 65 decides to sign up for Medicare's Part B.
+One of the most common SEP is when an Individual who continued to work after 65 decides to sign up for Medicare's Part B.

 The SEP rules say individuals over 65: